Tooth analysis confirms the megalodon - a huge ancient shark - was warm-blooded

-WASHINGTON : The megalodon, a huge shark that was the scourge of the ancient oceans and is a star in modern movie theaters, is named for its "large tooth" - and for good reason.
-Its serrated teeth - up to about 7 inches long (18 cm) - could tear through any prey in the deep blue sea.
+WASHINGTON: The megalodon, a huge shark that was the scourge of the ancient oceans and is a star in modern movie theatres, is named for its "large tooth" - and for good reason.
+Its serrated teeth - up to about 18cm - could tear through any prey in the deep blue sea.

 Those teeth now are providing a fuller understanding of this extinct predator, with an analysis of the mineral makeup of their enamel-like tissue confirming that megalodon was warm-blooded - a trait scientists suspect contributed both to its tremendous success and eventual downfall.

-Researchers estimated that megalodon, which reached at least 50 feet (15 meters) and possibly 65 feet (20 meters) long while hunting marine mammals including whales, boasted an overall average body temperature of about 81 degrees Fahrenheit (27 degrees Celsius) and could keep it at about 13 degrees F (7 degrees C) above that of the surrounding seawater.
+Researchers estimated that megalodon, which reached at least 15m and possibly 20m long while hunting marine mammals including whales, boasted an overall average body temperature of about 27 degrees Celsius and could keep it at about 7 degrees Celsius above that of the surrounding seawater.

 This may have made megalodon a more dynamic predator - a strong swimmer able to digest food in an energetically efficient manner and, importantly, tolerate colder water, letting it broaden its range to nearly worldwide.